FAQ’s – Womens Metropolitan Cup for Cricket Clubs

 How does my club join this competition?

-Complete the registration form in this webpage to register a team.
+Complete the Team Entry EOI form on this webpage to be invited to register a team.

 How much does it cost to play?

-Club team entry fee to Cricket NSW is approx. $200 ( exclusive of GST) - TBC
+Club team entry fee to Cricket NSW is approx. $250 (exclusive of GST)

 Each club can determine their own player registration fee.
 Please consider that this is a new competition for new players and some may wish to play in the Spring Comp or Summer Comp only.